-Having been designing and configuring websites for small businesses and ministries for over a decade now, I have seen one huge pitfall that everyone does, that I feel I must warn against:
+I’ve been designing and configuring websites for over a decade now.
+I have seen one huge pitfall that everyone does, that I feel I must warn against:

 Please do not create a long, complex list of categories and subcategories.
 Keep categories simple, and use tags for the rest.

-By the very nature of categories, you don’t need and you shouldn’t have 40 of them.
+By the nature of categories, you don’t need and you shouldn’t have 40 of them.

 So, what’s the most effective way for a website owner to use categories and tags?

-- Narrow Down the number of your categories: if a reasonable number of categories don’t cover it, maybe you need a second blog.
-I did this by dividing this blog from my one on eating Healthy on the Cheap.
+If a reasonable number of categories don’t cover it, maybe you need a second blog.
+I did this by dividing this website up to tighten the focus.
+My other site, on faith, is QuietTimes.Faith.

-- Even though tags can be more numerous, it’s still a good idea to not be too numerous with your tags either.
+Even though tags can be more numerous, it’s still a good idea to not have too many tags either.

-- To keep your tags straight, I strongly recommend keeping a written list near your computer so you remember having them.
-Otherwise you may fall into the trap of creating new, but similar, tags to ones you already have when writing a post.
+Keep a written list near your computer so you remember what tags you’ve created.
+Otherwise, you may fall into the trap of creating new, but similar, tags to ones you already have when writing a post.

-- Looking over your list of tags, and which ones you use most often, can help you see if you stay on topic with your content as planned.
+Looking over your list of tags (and Categories) can help you stay on topic.
+As you look at which ones you use most often, you see if you stay on topic with your content as planned.
 My tag listing and in particular my tag cloud helped me to see the areas where I got way too off topic.